 - Agreeableness (A): Forgivingness, Gentleness, Flexibility, Patience

-- Conscientiousness (C): Organization, Diligence, Perfectionism, Prudence
+- Conscientiousness (C): Organisation, Diligence, Perfectionism, Prudence

 - Openness to Experience (O): Aesthetic Appreciation, Inquisitiveness, Creativity, Unconventionality

-The HEXACO Model’s role in Recruiting
+The power of HEXACO in recruitment

-Weaknesses and limitations of the HEXACO model
+Limitations of the HEXACO model